ewen-lbh/anime.css/README.md

-# anime.css
+# Nîmes

 > Ship [anime.js](https://animejs.com) animations with 0 bytes of Javascript

-_anime.css_ is a command-line tool to turn [anime.js](https://animejs.com) animations from a javascript file into a CSS file, containing the appropriate ruleset to implement the same animation without any trace of javascript.
+_Nîmes_ is a command-line tool to turn [anime.js](https://animejs.com) animations from a javascript file into a CSS file, containing the appropriate ruleset to implement the same animation without any trace of javascript.

 [Features](#features) · [Installation](#installation) · [Usage](#usage) · [Examples](./examples/) · [Real-world usage](#real-world-usage)